trms/nml/doc/nml-cmsgpack.md

 ###nml.send

-    nml.send(socket, buffer, flags, size)
+    nml.send(socket, buffer, flags, size, protocol)

-Sends a buffer to an SP socket.
+Sends a buffer to an SP socket, using the specified protocol.

 #####parameters